25 Best Things to Eat in Tokyo

 Okonomiyaki

 Okonomiyaki is a savory pancake, made with flour, nagaimo (yam), water or dashi, eggs, shredded cabbage, and usually meat, seafood, or vegetables.
 There are two variations of okonomiyaki, one where the ingredients are mixed and one where the ingredients are layered.
 The mixed version (Kansai style) originates from Osaka, but can easily be found in Tokyo as well.
-Monjayaki is similar to okonomiyaki, but originated in Tokyo and has different liquid ingredients resulting in a different texture.
+Monjayaki is similar to okonomiyaki, but originated in Tokyo and has different liquid ingredients, resulting in a different texture.

 Okonomiyaki from Osaka Kitchen